codio/site/source/docs/specifics/symfony.html.md

 Codio installs standard modules (Sqlite, MySQL, Multibyte, OpenSSL) by default with the PHP5 installation.
 You can add many more PHP modules using [Box Parts](/docs/boxes/box-parts).
 From the Terminal, just enter `parts search php` to see a list of all PHP related Box Parts.

 ##Settings and Tweaks
 We need to make a few tweaks to the system for Symfony.
 Firstly, we need to modify the `php.ini` file to specify the time zone.
 You can edit the php.ini file using nano but we'll do the quick and dirty way and just append it to the end of the file.
-You'll them need to restart Apache as well:
+You'll then need to restart Apache as well:

     echo date.timezone = UTC >> ~/.parts/etc/php5/php.ini
     parts restart apache2